-We have volunteers in almost every line of our work - from cutting scrub, counting butterflies, teaching children, checking on our cows, office based administration, carpentry in the sawmill, to helping people at our visitor centre, and pretty much everything in between.
+We have volunteers in almost every line of our work - from cutting scrub, counting butterflies, teaching children, checking on our cows and pretty much everything in between.
 A lot depends on people's own level of skills and interests.

 Who can volunteer?